I have updated this topic in my new book, The Gift of Seeing.

-Abstraction, An idea or generalization (animal – mammal – humanity) of related particulars (Bill, Bob, Jane, Judy)
+Abstraction, An idea or generalisation (animal – mammal – humanity) of related particulars (Bill, Bob, Jane, Judy)

 The process of moving from particular objects (a specific rock, person, tree, dog) to generalized categories (humanity, dogs, inanimate objects, being) or properties (red, green; largeness, smallness).
 In other words, moving from sensible (concrete) objects or events to mental (abstract) ideas.